 The NZFC has been involved in developing, supporting, promoting and administering finance to hundreds of films from short films to low, medium and large budget features.
 Many of those films such as Whale Rider, The World's Fastest Indian, Boy, Sione’s Wedding, Once Were Warriors and The Topp Twins: Untouchable Girls are now Kiwi icons.

 Whether flying the flag for New Zealand film and its filmmakers here or on the international stage, the NZFC works with significant support from the Lottery Grants Board.
 As a major beneficiary of lottery grants the NZFC received $15.9 million for the 2013/year.

 Sport New Zealand’s vision is to see more kids and adults taking part in sport and recreation, and more Kiwi winners on the world stage.

 Sport New Zealand believes sport is an integral part of our nation’s culture and way of life.
 Whether we’re playing, coaching, volunteering, managing or supporting – sport helps bind our communities and nation together.
 Sport also enriches our economy, improves our wellbeing, helps children’s bodies and minds develop, and makes us more resilient as communities and individuals.
 With this in mind, Sport New Zealand seeks to ensure that all New Zealanders have access to sport wherever they live, whoever they are and whatever their ability.

 Lotto NZ has been a long-time supporter of sport in this country, through its grants to Sport New Zealand (formerly known as SPARC).
-In 2011, Sport NZ received just over $33 million from the Lottery Grants Board and in 2012 will receive $34.6 million.
+In 2013/2014, Sport NZ received $42 million from the Lottery Grants Board and in 2014/2015 will receive $47.6 million.